La Bonneterie Cevenole

 La Bonneterie Cevenole is a French clothing company in Ardèche region in southern France.

-Founded in 1929, the company is famous for their Montagu brand shirts.
+Founded in 1925, the company is famous for their Montagu brand shirts.
 These shirts are made of artificial fibre (polyamide) and are guaranteed to last.
 The company also makes a line of bedroom linens.
+The company specializes in producing outerwear garments through knitting processes, using yarn as a primary material.

 These shirts have the strongest market in Asia, particularly China and Hong Kong.